Trello vs. Monday.com: A feature-by-feature comparison

 • Seamless task management to create, assign, and manage tasks using distinct task views.

 • Powerful collaboration features like announcements for sharing updates, discussions for brainstorming sessions, and notes to jot down crucial details.
-Also, use task comments using @mentions to grab someone’s attention and ask for updates.
+Also, use task comments and @mentions to grab someone’s attention and ask for updates.

 • A highly intuitive and customizable user interface to help users plan, organize, and deliver projects seamlessly.